argilla-io/argilla/argilla/docs/reference/argilla-server/configuration.md

 - `API_KEY`: The default user api key to user.
 If API_KEY is not provided, a new random api key will be generated (Default: `""`).

+- `UVICORN_APP`: [Advanced] The name of the FastAPI app to run.
+This is useful when you want to extend the FastAPI app with additional routes or middleware.
+The default value is `argilla_server:app`.

 ## REST API docs